 The Gus Archie Memorial Scholarship is supported by the Archie Fund of the SPE Foundation and awards an outstanding student who plans to enter a university and pursue an undergraduate degree in petroleum engineering.
 The student will receive $6,000 per year for up to four years of university study.
 Scholarship applications are no longer being accepted for 2016.
 2017 applications will open on the 1 December 2016.

 This is a merit based scholarship.
 Recipients are typically in the top 3% in both class ranking and standardized test scores.

-- Intend to enroll in petroleum engineering in a recognized university program according to your country or region, leading to an undergraduate degree in petroleum engineering
+- Must intend to enroll in petroleum engineering in a recognized university program according to your country or region, leading to an undergraduate degree in petroleum engineering

 - Comply with sanction policy